Location: Rome, Ga.

-Both merit and need-based scholarships are offered.
+Both merit and need-based scholarships are offered

-financial aid: 98 percent
+receiving Berry financial aid: 99 percent

 Financial Aid Web Site

 Work Experience Program guarantees all students a paid, on-campus work position every semester, regardless of academic major or financial situation.
 There are more than 300 different types of jobs available.
 Though participation in the program is voluntary, more than 90 percent of Berry students choose to work on campus at some point during their academic careers.

 Berry is a founding member of the Southern Athletic Association, Division III of the NCAA.
 Other members include Birmingham-Southern College, Centre College, Hendrix College, Oglethorpe University, Millsaps College, Sewanee: The University of the South and Rhodes College.
-The SAA was formed in 2011 and began league play in 2012.
+The SAA was formed in 2011 and began league

-University in St. Louis are affiliate SAA football members beginning in 2015.
+play in 2012.
+The University of Chicago and Washington University in St. Louis are affiliate SAA football members.